 I love eating pistachio and I know you too do!
-Yes I do, because it is distinctively tasty and delicious!!!
+Yes, I do, because it is distinctively tasty and delicious!!!
 But the questions are; why do we actually eat this tasteful nut and of what value is it to our health?
 What happens when people try eating pistachios regularly?
 The fact still remains that oftentimes, we tend to eat certain food without considering the impact those food contents have on our health.
 This shouldn't be the case, because it is highly imperative that we take our time and know exactly what we consume, why we consume them and how to consume them.
 So if that's the case, then this article is for you as it gives some detailed reasons why you should include pistachios in your diet.
-In case this is your first time of hearing the word pistachio, apparently you might want to know what this nut is all about, its origin and its nutritive compositions.
+In case this is your first time hearing the word pistachio, apparently, you might want to know what this nut is all about, its origin and its nutritive compositions.

-Firstly, pistachio belongs to the same family of cashew, in fact the nut has a sort of similar physical appearance with that of a cashew nut.
+Firstly, pistachio belongs to the same family of cashew, in fact, the nut has a sort of similar physical appearance with that of a cashew nut.
 It was originally from Asia and the Middle East before spreading to other parts of the world including the United States and the Mediterranean.
-Honestly, pistachios are among the most tasty, delicious and healthy nuts all over the world.
-The fruit is a creamy hard drupe that comprises of an elongated edible seed, which can be roasted and consumed as snacks or used for cooking assorted dishes.
+Honestly, pistachios are among the tastiest, delicious and healthy nuts all over the world.
+The fruit is a creamy hard drupe that comprises an elongated edible seed, which can be roasted and consumed as snacks or used for cooking assorted dishes.
 The interesting thing about this nut is that it has no side effects, so it can only do you good to increase your intake of pistachios.

 The pistachios plants are dioecious in nature with unisexual and apetalous flowers.
 The seeds flesh are characteristically light greenish in colour while the seeds have a light mauve colour.
 However, the flesh changes from light green to light yellowish-reddish colour on ripening.
-Although pistachios are notable for their high constituents of vital minerals and nutrients, they however contain urushiol, which is an irritant that causes allergic reactions.
+Although pistachios are notable for their high constituents of vital minerals and nutrients, they, however, contain urushiol, which is an irritant that causes allergic reactions.
 SO if you are allergic to nuts, please do stay away from this nut.

 HEALTH BENEFITS OF PISTACHIOS